-This rule is amended to enable the United States trustee to object or otherwise be heard in connection with a proposed compromise or settlement and otherwise to monitor the progress of the case.
+This rule is amended to enable the United States trustee to object or otherwise be heard in connection

-Subdivision (a) is amended to conform to the language of $\S 102(1)$ of the Code.
+Subdivision (a) is amended to conform to the language of §102(1) of the Code.
 Other amendments are stylistic and make no substantive change.